Revised November 2019

 II.
 Board Selection and Composition

 The Board selects the Chairman of the Board (“Chairman”) in a manner that it determines to be in the best interests of the Company and its shareholders.
 The Board does not have a policy as to whether the role of Chief Executive Officer (“CEO”) should be separate from that of Chairman, nor, if the roles are separate, whether the Chairman should be selected from the independent directors or should be an employee of the Company.
 This is a matter to be considered each time a new Chairman is selected, based upon the circumstances existing at that time.
-If the positions of Chairman and the CEO are held by the same person, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.
+If the position of Chairman is not independent, there will be a Lead Director and the chair of the Governance/Nominating Committee will serve as the Lead Director.

 Composition of the Board